ClaytonOlsen/credit_card_fraud/README.md

 ## Oversampling

 Accuracy can be bias for imbalanced data which classifies all the data points as the prominent class and can achievce near perfect accuracy.
 We care more about reducing false negatives and increasing True Positives as they are the most important in fraud detection where limited cases are truly limited as fradulent.

-Rather we will use Recall or True Positive Rate to determine the validity of our models as a decrease in false negatives will increase recall.
+The Random Forest model offers fairly accurate results, but may be letting to many fradulent cases slip by.
+Since each tree is built on a 'bag', and each bag is a uniform random sample from the data, each tree will be biased in teh same direction and magnitude, on averafe by class imbalance.
+Since we want to minimize False Negatives when building a prediction model for the imbalanced data set, we can oversample the smaller class.

 <img src="https://github.com/ClaytonOlsen/credit_card_fraud/blob/main/images/Random_Forest.png" width="250" height="250" />